-The complement system, an enzyme cascade resembling the coagulation system, is built from 48 proteins, 9 different cell membrane proteins and is at work every day, in the healthy individual.
+The complement system, an enzyme cascade resembling the coagulation system, is built from almost 50 proteins, 10 different cell membrane proteins and is at work every day, in the healthy individual; in humans, 50% of C3 turns over within 24 hours.

 Genetic polymorphisms of C3 or of regulatory proteins can be predisposing for definite diseases, such as haemolytic uremic syndrome, HUS.
 If complement activation maintains health, its overreaction/persistent activation by autoantigen-antibody complexes leads to inflammatory reaction in those organs that contain much of the reticuloendothelial system (lung, liver, spleen, bone marrow) or where the microvasculature is quite strongly developed (kidney, skin).
 C5a may prime retinal pigment epithelial cells for inflammasome activation.
 Crosstalk C –> growth factor receptors, inflammasomes, metabolic sensors and the Notch system is seen.